truemagic-coder/solana-agent-bot/README.md

 **Solana Privacy Hack (Privacy Payment Track) submission**

-This project is built for the Solana Privacy Hack hackathon (https://solana.com/privacyhack) and focuses on private payments using Privacy Cash and Helius.
-It supports private transfers for the privacy payment flow, including payment links and QR codes, while using Helius as the RPC for privacy payments.
+This project is built for the Solana Privacy Hack hackathon (https://solana.com/privacyhack) and focuses on private payments (track) using Privacy Cash, Helius, and Telegram.
+It uses these technologies to support private transfers for Telegram users that include payment links and QR codes.
 For non-private payments, it also integrates Helius webhooks for transfer notifications.
 A demo video will be added here soon.

+It meets all the criteria for the hackathon:

+* All code must be open source -> my code is open source (MIT licensed) and built on all open source.
+* Projects must integrate with Solana and use privacy-preserving technologies -> Solana Agent Bot fully integrates with Solana, Helius, and Privacy Cash.
+* All programs must be deployed to Solana devnet or mainnet -> Solana Agent Bot is deployed on mainnet and on Telegram at https://t.me/solana_agent_bot.
+* Submit a demo video (maximum 3 minutes) showcasing your project -> in progress.
+* Include documentation on how to run and use your project -> this README is the documentation

+This Telegram bot is also a Solana AI trading copilot with private transfers, private shielding, market data, social sentiment on X, Jupiter swaps, and Jupiter limit orders using self-custody Privy wallets.

-FastAPI backend and Telegram bot for Solana Agent.
+The code is a FastAPI backend and Telegram bot for Solana Agent.
 The production Telegram bot is deployed at https://t.me/solana_agent_bot.

 ### What this repo includes